Bringing Joy into Business

 Detach from any emotion; let it pass by like a cloud.

 Accept yourself unconditionally as you are right now.
-Release the expectations you have of yourself, including the expectation to produce something unique, groundbreaking, and Earth-shattering every time you birth a creation.
+Release the expectations you have of yourself, including the pressure to produce something unique, groundbreaking, and Earth-shattering every time you create something new.

 Give yourself time and space to rest.
-Rest can look like social media breaks, drifting from people that hold you back from evolving, taking a break from diet culture and giving your body and soul what it desperately wants and needs in order to recover and rebuild.
+Rest can look like social media breaks, drifting from people that hold you back from evolving, taking a break from diet culture and giving your body what it needs to recover and rebuild.
 Rest can look like gently settling into your subconscious and unconscious, those lower frequencies of deep healing, drifting underwater to the dream world.